up209d/vanilla-server-side-rendering-flow/README.md

 - Material UI also caches the sheetsManager of MuiThemeProvider, so to prevent className mismatching again, every request sheetsManager has to be reset with new Map().

 - JWT should be created with nbf (notBefore) options to avoid robot attack, hence the token retuned to client won't work before that amount of time we declared.
-We need to becareful of any ajax/fetch data request which require user authentication.
-The best way is delay a certain amount of time the promise return by user logged in to make sure jwt is valid at the time issued.
+We need to be careful of any ajax/fetch data request which require user authentication.
+The best way is that delaying a certain amount of time of the promise returned by user logged in, make sure jwt is valid at the time issued.